 Regulations are moving towards UL300 rated hood extinguishing systems, which can successfully put out hotter grease fires.
 Failing to upgrade if it is required, could nullify your insurance policy if you suffer a fire.
 Just imagine your facility suffering extensive fire damage or even burning to the ground – only to discover that your insurance won't pay for the damage.
-Avoid this nightmare, by having your suppression system evaluated by a professional fire safety company.1
+Avoid this nightmare, by having your suppression system evaluated by a professional fire safety company.

 Tip #2: Check Extinguisher Labels

 Having fire extinguishers placed strategically throughout your kitchen can allow staff to quickly put out any fire before it grows in size.
 Yet, if these extinguishers don't work when called upon to combat a fire, they're little better than decoration.
 To ensure that these units are ready for action at all times, be sure to check the labels on your fire extinguishers regularly.
-It's especially important to determine if they've been inspected by a professional company recently.
+It's especially important to determine if the fire extinguishers have been inspected by a professional company recently.
 If not, schedule a service call to have these units inspected – so you'll know they're capable of doing their job should they be needed.

 Tip #3: Training Is Imperative

-Keeping your kitchen layout up to code is important, but keeping your staff educated on how to use extinguishers, suppression systems and more is just as important.
+Keeping your kitchen layout up to code is important, but keeping your staff educated on how to use fire extinguishers, suppression systems and more is just as important.
 Take the time to call in a professional company to train your staff on how to react if a fire breaks out – or better yet, how to prevent one in the first place.
 This will also help you to stay in compliance, as OSHA requires that employees who are expected to use fire extinguishers be trained on their use.2

 Tip #4: Practice FOG Safety